jacobbickus/NRF_CARGO_SCREENING/README.md

 ==

 The User can manipulate the simulation in various ways through the mantis.in macro input file.
 For example the following line of code:
-`> ./mantis -m mantis.in -o test.root -s 1`
+`> ./mantis --macro mantis.in --output_filename test.root --seed 1`
 would run mantis with the inputs found in mantis.in located in the mantis executable directory.
 The output would be found in test.root and would have a seed of 1.

 The command line input options and flags include:
+--Macro=mantis.in

+Description:

+Macro File to be read for user input options -> Required!

+--File_To_Sample=brems_distributions.root
+Description:

+Input File Containing hBrems bremsstrahlung input spectrum (ROOT Format TH1D*) to sample from.

+--Seed=1

+Description

+Simulation Seed

+--Output_Filename=test.root

+Description:

+Data will be written to this file.

+--Energy=-1.

+Description:

-`-a Energy` -> Sets the energy of the primary particle to the user's value in MeV
+Sets the energy of the primary particle to the user's value in MeV" << G4endl

+--Detector_Response_File=DetectorResponse.root

+Description:

+Input File with Detector Response Function TProfile

+--Uniform_Width=0.005

+Description:

+Sets the uniform distribution width.
+Requires SampleEnergyRange Boolean to be passed as true.

+-d --Debug=false

+Description:

-`-d Debug` -> Runtime Boolean option for developers to place program in debugging mode printing statements at various spots in the program
+Runtime Boolean option for developers to place program in debugging mode printing statements at various spots in the program

-`-f PrintEvents` -> Runtime Boolean option to print event tracker to std::cout instead of G4cout to file

-`-h help` -> Prints Usage Options

-`-i Input Filename` -> Input File Containing hBrems bremsstrahlung input spectrum (ROOT Format TH1D*) to sample from.
-No importance sampling weighting will be done if the -i input is passed.
-The Default input file name is brems_distributions.root which should contain an importance sampling distribution

-`-m macro file`-> Macro File to be read for user input options -> Required!
+-i --Force_Isotropic=true

+Description:

+Forces nrf isotropic emission.

+-n --NRF=true

+Description:

-`-n addNRF` -> IF set to false NRF Physics will be removed from physicsList!
+IF set to false NRF Physics will be removed from physicsList!
 The default is set to true.

-`-o Output Filename` -> Data will be written to this file
+-p --Print_Events=false

+Description:

+Runtime Boolean option to print event tracker to std::cout instead of G4cout to file

+-r --Detector_Response_Input=false

+Description:

+Runs Mantis Simulation with Detector Response Function Input

+-s --Print_Standalone_Data=false

+Description:

-`-p print standalone.dat file` -> Calls G4NRF to print a file of NRF Energies (takes up to 15 min) not recommended for non-developers
+Calls G4NRF to print a file of NRF Energies (takes up to 15 min)

-`-q NRF Force Isotropic` -> Forces Isotropic NRF Emission

-`-r Test Resonance` -> Tests Resonance energies as input

-`-s seed` -> Seeds simulation Default = 1
+-v --Verbose=false

+Description:

+Sets NRF Physics Verbosity

+Testing Options: Detector Response, Bremsstrahlung Test, Resonance Test

+-t1 --Detector_Response_Test=false

+Description:

+Create Detector Response Function

+-t2 --Brem_Test=false

+Description:

-`-t testBrem` -> For creating a bremsstrahlung beam for a secondary simulation input.
-Requires -a energy flag to be passed with max bremsstrahlung energy
+For creating a bremsstrahlung beam for a secondary simulation input.
+Requires energy flag to be passed with max bremsstrahlung energy

+-t3 --Resonance_Test=false

+Description:

+Tests Resonance energies by having the input spectrum a normal distribution centered on Uranium resonance energies.

+-t4 --Sample_Energy_Range=false

+Description:

-`-u Uniform Sampling` -> Samples from a normal distribution centered on user's energy passed with flag -a
+Samples from a normal distribution centered on user's energy.

-`-v NRF Verbose`

-`-w Uniform Width` -> Sets the uniform distribution width.
-Requires -u SampleEnergyRange Boolean to be passed as true and requires flag -a to be passed with energy greater than 0

-__Mandatory Inputs for mantis.in__

-mantis.in has the following MANDATORY inputs that the user must not comment:

-1. Chopper State (On/Off)
-2. Chopper Material (Uranium/Plutonium)
-3. Chopper Material Isotopic Composition
-4. Interrogation Object Material
-5. Interrogation Object Material Isotopic Composition if Interrogation Object is Uranium/Plutonium
+__Inputs for Macro File Input__

 The user also has several optional commands available in mantis.in: